-- Start by visiting a website called web.dev, a website made by Google, that helps you measure your core web vitals and website performance.
-Google has developed web.dev to make it easier to create a high-quality experience.
+- Start by visiting a website called web.dev, a website made by Google that helps you measure your core web vitals and website performance.
+Google has developed web.dev to make it easier to create a high-quality experiences for users.
 They believe this will enable more meaningful engagement on the web.
 User experience and satisfaction are a high priority for Google.
 Web.dev gives you an overview of the speed of your website pages, errors, and it also provides you with some important action items.
 Assure that they are all marked green before going live with your website.

-- Also, make your way to SEMrush.
-SEMrush is a tool that helps with improving online visibility and discovering marketing insights.
+- Make your way to SEMrush, a tool that helps with improving online visibility and discovering marketing insights.
 It is important to understand the current status of your website and the issues it has.
 SEMrush allows you to analyze information on what your website is ranking for, what keywords you are ranking on, how many backlinks you have and their quality, run a search engine analysis, and so on.
 Information like this is crucial, as it helps you dive deeper into the objectives you want to assign and hit.

-- Another tool you can visit is Statista, a specialized market and consumer data tool.
+- Leverage Statista, a specialized market and consumer data tool.
 Let’s assume you’re a smartphone company and you want to analyze the behavior of customers who are purchasing smartphones in the UAE.
 Through Statista, you can figure out the user’s age, income, and gender.
 Also, you can discover the average price of smartphones, and how many people use smartphones in the UAE.